Lit2Go

 by Ross Kay

-The Go Ahead Boys and the Racing Motor-Boat is an adventure story about a boys who enter a boat race.
+The Go Ahead Boys and the Racing Motor-Boat is an adventure story about boys who enter a boat race.

 Great Expectations